The best online banks in Canada can help you save $200 or more per year in bank fees!

 1. EQ Bank

-If you are looking for the best non-promotional savings rates, EQ Bank is in the lead.
-It is also one of the best banks in Canada.
+If you are looking for the best non-promotional savings rates, EQ Bank is often the leader among traditional and online banks and is also one of the best banks in Canada.

 They offer several accounts:

-Although it is a savings account, the EQ Bank Savings Plus functions as a hybrid between savings and chequing, allowing you to send unlimited free Interac e-Transfers, free electronic fund transfers, free bill payments, deposit mobile cheques, and earn a standard 1.50% interest rate.
+The EQ Bank Personal Account functions as a hybrid between savings and chequing, allowing you to send unlimited free Interac e-Transfers, free electronic fund transfers, free bill payments, deposit mobile cheques, and earn a standard high interest rate.

 EQ Bank GICs